dharmik2000/Weight-to-Height-Predictor-A-Simple-Linear-Regression-App/README.md

 HTML & Tailwind CSS: For the simple and clean front-end user interface.

 How to Run the App

-Clone the repository: git clone <URL_of_your_GitHub_repo>
+Clone the repository: git clone <https://github.com/dharmik2000/Weight-to-Height-Predictor-A-Simple-Linear-Regression-App>

-Navigate to the project directory: cd <your_project_folder>
+Navigate to the project directory: cd <Simple linear Regression\Practical 1\my-ml-app>

 Install the required libraries: pip install Flask scikit-learn pandas

 Run the application: python app.py

-Open in your browser: Go to http://127.0.0.1:5000 to see the app running.

 Key Learnings

 This project taught me several important lessons about building reliable machine learning systems:

 The Importance of Standardization: Models like Linear Regression can be sensitive to the scale of your data.
 For example, if we train the model on data where all values are close to zero, it won't work correctly on new data with much larger numbers.
 Standardization fixes this by adjusting the data to a common scale, ensuring consistent results.